Permutation: A Dictionary Definition for Arrangement of Items

 Step 2: Generate Permutations

-Use a systematic approach to generate permutations of your defined variables.
-You can do this manually or with the help of programming languages such as Python, which offers libraries like itertools
+Use a systematic method to generate permutations of your defined variables, either manually or with programming tools like Python's itertools

 Step 3: Backtest Each Scenario

-Once you have your permutations, backtest them against historical data to determine their effectiveness.
-Consider:
+After generating permutations, backtest them against historical data to evaluate their effectiveness.
+Key considerations include:

 - Win rates